-Use the provided script $lab11\regr.m$ as driver for your experiments.
-It creates a dataset (training and validation) for regression, trains L learners (specifically, polynomials of different degree, using the function polytrain.m from a previous lab), and plots the results.
+Use the provided script $lab06_regr.m$ as driver for your experiments.
+It creates a dataset (training and validation) for regression, trains L learners (specifically, polynomials of different degree, using the function polytrain.m from another lab), and plots the results.
 See more details below.

-The point of this lab is to learn about the combination of learners in an ensemble (rather than about the specific learners themselves, which we have done in previous labs).
-Hence, you are allowed to use as base learner any function: your own functions from previous labs, or any function from Matlab or from the web, for regression or for classification.
-Make sure to provide such functions along with your suitably modified lab11\regr.m in your submission so we can test it.
-If you just use polynomials, which we provide, your lab grade will be lower.

-Decision trees are among the most interesting learners to use in an ensemble.
+Instead of polynomials, other types of learner may be used; just call the corresponding function to train it.
+The point of this lab is to learn about the combination of learners in an ensemble (rather than about the specific learners themselves, which do in other labs).
+We suggest you try functions from other labs, or any function from Matlab or from the web, for regression or for classification.
+In particular, decision trees are among the most interesting learners to use in an ensemble.
 You can use the Matlab function fitctree to train them.
-Make sure you understand how to use it properly, in particular how to set any (default) parameters in may require.
+Make sure you understand how to use it properly, in particular how to set any (default) parameters it may require.

 Exploration: regression We discuss polynomials as an example.
 Consider an ensemble of L polynomials of the same degree k (k = 1 corresponds to linear regressors).
-To visualize the results, create the following plots:
+To visualize the results, we plot the following:

-- Plot the dataset $(y_n \text{ vs } x_n)$ , the true function f(x) from which you generated the data, the L learners' functions and the ensemble function. - Plot the training and validation error as a function of the degree k of the polynomials, and of the number of learners L.
+- The dataset $(y_n \text{ vs } x_n)$, the true function f(x) from which the data was generated, the L learners' functions and the ensemble function. - The training and validation error as a function of the degree k of the polynomials, and of the number of learners L.